GitHubIXChara/MeMU-tweaks/README.md

-# MeMU-Magisk
+# MeMU-Tweaks
-installing magisk on memu play 8 (latest)
+installing tweaks on MeMU 8 (Android 9)

 # Details
 Hello, i was playing with memu but i when i tried to usse android 9 supersu couldn't update SU file.